-If you purchased the recommended hosting provider Bluehost, it comes with hosting your email already included.
+If you purchased Bluehost, basic email comes with their web hosting.
 Though I don’t recommend it.
 Bluehost (and for that matter most hosting providers) Email isn’t their primary focus.

-In fact from my experience as a web hosting provider, it’s a real pain.
-You have to deal with email delivery issues and most importantly spam.
+In fact, from my experience as a web hosting provider, it’s a real pain.
+You have to deal with email delivery issues and more importantly spam.
 Hosting providers in my opinion aren’t that good at managing Email.

 As you are building your blogging business you’ll need a calendar, which Bluehost doesn’t offer.